neopragma/teksystems-mainframe-240325/capstone/Mass_Mailing.md

 - Step restart after job failure, including handling Generation Data Sets correctly.
 - Writing batch COBOL programs that access either DB2 or a VSAM KSDS, as well as sequential data sets.
 - Writing COBOL logic to manipulate textual data and perform date arithmetic.
-- Designing and coding a BMS mapset.
+- Designing and coding a BMS mapset (full bootcamp only).
-- Writing a COBOL program to access either DB2 or VSAM in the CICS environment.
+- Writing a COBOL program to access either DB2 or VSAM in the CICS environment (full bootcamp only).

 #### System of Record